THE P COMPANY FAN DANCE

 The P Company Fan Dance marks an entrance onto Pen y Fan with a steep climb up to Allt Ddu spot height, followed by long drawn out slog over the exposed and windswept northern ridgeline up to the summit.
 An immense sense of history, pride and a strong surge of purpose comes in knowing that the faded footsteps of a generation of Paratroopers and SAS soldiers had marched the same hallowed path of this now ghosted route that had once determined the fate of so many men in search of something out of the ordinary.

 Aside from the race aspect of this event, just getting to the end is an accomplishment and something to be proud of.
 The P Company Fan Dance is open to ANYONE looking for a unique challenge: be it personal, competitive, as a sponsored participant in aid of your favourite charity or as part of a team building exercise.
 Our Steel Bayonet Fan Dance will be staged annually with both Load-Bearing and Clean Fatigue categories.
-This special edition event will directly support the Support Our Paras charity and will be staffed by former Paratroopers and Special Air Service Directing Staff.
+Staffed by former Paratroopers and Special Air Service Directing Staff this special edition event will help raise funds for the Support Our Paras charity and will also be a tribute event to the late Paul Hutchinson, Paratrooper, friend, P Coy Fan Dance DS, and the only veteran on our team to have undertaken the original Steel Bayonet Fan Dance as part of the original Airborne Forces Selection.
+The event will support a memorial for Hutch to be placed somewhere in his spiritual home, the Brecon Beacons.
+All finisher’s will be presented with a special P Company Fan Dance cloth patch by a former or current serving member of the Parachute Regiment.
+There will be a complimentary hot meal and cold and hot drinks at the end of the event.

 BACKGROUND: ELITE UNIT TEST MARCHES